stevejay/artfullylondon-api/README.md

 - Do full validation of entities to index that are received by search service?
 - Check further on the search service integration test flakiness.
 - DLQs: https://serverless.com/framework/docs/providers/aws/guide/functions/
+- IfNoneMatch bad string problem when sending etag in request.

 ## Info